 @lisa_letters

-You can find a selection of Lisa's books below - read our expert review, download an extract and add it to your basket, knowing that with every purchase on LoveReading4Kids a school close to your heart benefits.
+You can find a selection of Lisa's books below - read our expert reviews, download an extract and add it to your basket, knowing that with every purchase on LoveReading4Kids a school close to your heart benefits.